mkoskim/mawejs/README.md

 1) They keep metadata - comments and such - together with the story,

-2) They are targeting to produce a manuscript.
+2) They are meant to produce a manuscript.

-That is, they are not exactly meant to edit some file, but they are meant to edit file or files which are used to produce manuscript.

-They are not exactly word processing software - they are more like text management software.
+That is, they are not exactly meant to edit some files, but they are meant to edit file or files which are used to produce a manuscript.
+They are generally not exactly word processing software - they are more like text management software.

 ## How Mawe differs from yWriter, Manuskript or similar software?